nest-modules/mailer/docs/mailer.md

 ### Control over css-inline in default adapters

-It is possible to change `css-online` options or even disable it in default adapters.
+It is possible to change `css-inline` options or even disable it in default adapters.
 Just provide config object in constructor.

 ```typescript